MrLuisAmador/SPF13-Vim_Commands/README.md

-Spf13-Vim Commands/Shortcuts to Memorize:
+#Spf13-Vim Keyboard Shortcuts

+This is my public reference of the keyboard shortcuts that will help you quickly be productive with spf13-vim.
+All of this information can be attained by searching for the readme file of each default installed plugin of spf13-vim.

 --------------------------------------------
-Plugin: vim-commentary -- Comment stuff out:
+#Plugin: vim-commentary -- Comment stuff out:

 A block of code = gc
 A quick one line = gcc